iggredible/Learn-Vim/ch05_moving_in_file.md

 ## Count Your Move

-One more thing, let's talk about "count" argument.
+Let's talk about "count" argument.
 Motions accept a preceding numerical argument.
 I mentioned above that you can go down 12 lines with `12j`.
 The 12 in `12j` is the count number.

 The syntax to use count with your motion is: